 As white settlers continued westward and needed more land, Indian territory shrank—but there was no more land for the government to move them to.

 In 1851, Congress passed the Indian Appropriations Act which created the Indian reservation system and provided funds to move Indian tribes onto farming reservations and hopefully keep them under control.
-Indians were not allowed to leave the reservations without permission.

 Recommended for you

 Daily living on the reservations was hard at best.
 Not only had tribes lost their native lands, but it was almost impossible to maintain their culture and traditions inside a confined area.